kameshsampath/balloon-popper-demo/README.md

 ## Setup Sources and Sink

-Create database named `balloon_pops` which will hold all sink tables that will be created in later section
+The Iceberg database `balloon_pops`  will hold all sink tables that will be created in the upcoming sections.

 ## Create Database